“WHAT THE HECK IS THAT?”

 When pedaling these bikes, it feels easy to pedal.
 You are more aware at how easy it is to roll over obstacles than you are on how slow you may be going.

-And the wheels and overall bike is relatively light, so it’s not like you are trying to ride a steel Mongoose mountain bike through the woods.
+And the wheels and overall frame is relatively light, so it’s not like you are trying to ride a steel Mongoose mountain bike through the woods.
 Now that would be miserable.

 So no, they aren’t hard to pedal.
-But they aren’t the bike to choose if mountain bike racing is your main goal.
-They are the perfect speed for those folks who ride bikes to enjoy riding bikes and have no delusions of one day racing.
+But they aren’t the one to choose if mountain bike racing is your main goal.
+They are the perfect speed for those folks who ride just to enjoy riding and have no delusions of one day racing.

 vs regular mountain bikes

-Could a Fat Bike be your ONLY mountain bike?
-Could it actually be a replacement for your mountain bike?
+Could a Fattie be your ONLY mountain bicycle?
+Could it actually be a replacement for your MTB?
 I like fat tires.
 But I’ve also had the advantage of being a roadie.
 So it helps me avoid some of the “starry-eyed” obsession.

 The frames are rigid, and while the wheels do provide a large amount of cushion, you start to notice it on the downhills and where your route gets extremely rough.
 Most aficionados get around this by decreasing their speed.